jasonTor/Alpha_Volatility_Strategy/README.md

 In this project, we will focus on trading straddles (at-the-money call + put) to maximize Gamma to optimally capture the differences between realized volatility (RV) and implied volatility (IV)

+---

+### **REMARK** : Volatility risk premium and structural option bias
+It is important to highlight that implied volatility (IV) is, on average, higher than realized volatility (RV).
+This gap reflects a volatility risk premium, indeed option sellers are compensated for bearing exposure to extreme risks (rare but violent market moves), while option buyers benefit from the convexity of their positions.
+As a result, most options are structurally “expensive” relative to the volatility that is eventually realized.

+This explains why short volatility strategies are statistically favored and way easier to catch, while long volatility strategies face a structural disadvantage.
+In my df_train dataset, about **63%** of straddles are overpriced versus **37%** underpriced.
+The objective is therefore twofold:

+- Build a long signal that performs better than 63% success rate.

+- Build a short signal that performs better than 37% success rate.